How Long will my Profit Sharing Plan Last in Retirement

 Account Balance vs. Retirement Income

 This becomes clearer when retirees understand how Social Security and annuities work together, since Social Security often forms the base layer of retirement income.
+When guaranteed income layers work together, the plan often becomes more resilient—because the portfolio is not being forced to do all the heavy lifting.

 How Lifetime Income Can Extend the Life of a Profit Sharing Plan

 Lifetime income can change how a profit sharing plan functions in retirement.
 Instead of relying entirely on market withdrawals, part of a retiree’s assets can be structured to produce predictable income that does not depend on market performance.
+This can be especially valuable for covering essential expenses that retirees do not want to “negotiate” with the market every year.

 Required Minimum Distributions and Profit Sharing Plans